LWVSNM PROGRAM

 JEDI: JUSTICE, EQUITY, DIVERSITY & INCLUSION

 LWVSNM is an organization fully committed to justice, equity, diversity, and inclusion in principle and in practice.
 Justice, equity, diversity, and inclusion are central to the organization’s current and future success in engaging all individuals, households, communities, and policymakers to strengthen democracy.
-A strategic action plan is being developed with a vision that seeks to prevent and reduce poverty in order to develop a well-functioning democracy.
+A strategic action plan was developed in 2021 with a vision that seeks to prevent and reduce poverty in order to develop a well-functioning democracy.
 This includes increasing diversity in LWVSNM membership related to ethnicity, age, and needed skills.
 Advocating for economic and income equity through a variety of elements, such as education, health care, living wages, and job opportunities, is essential to reach the vision goal.
+Read the strategic plan here.